-Method 1 Grant Allocations - York and North Yorkshire based providers In the first year of implementation the Combined Authority will continue to allocate Grant to providers who hold an existing Grant Agreement with the ESFA and meet all the following criteria: Can demonstrate they have an established place-based approach that supports York and North Yorkshire's strategic priorities Deliver significant volumes of activity within York and North Yorkshire AND Have a head office in York or North Yorkshire Method 2 Grant Allocations - Providers based outside of York and North Yorkshire In the first year of implementation the Combined Authority will continue to allocate Grant to providers who are based outside of the York and North Yorkshire region who hold an existing Grant Agreement with ESFA and meet the following criteria: Can demonstrate they have an established place-based approach that supports York and North Yorkshire's strategic priorities Deliver significant volumes of activity within York and North Yorkshire AND EITHER Are part of a group who have a member that has a fixed delivery site within York and North Yorkshire Have a fixed delivery site that shares a border with York and North Yorkshire Have a fixed delivery site that belongs to a Combined Authority that shares a border with the York and North Yorkshire Combined Authority Grant providers who hold an existing Grant Agreement with ESFA but are not based in York or North Yorkshire, and do not satisfy the above listed criteria, will not receive continued Grant funding for their provision to York and North Yorkshire residents.
+Method 1 In the first year of implementation the Combined Authority will continue to allocate Grant to providers who hold an existing Grant Agreement with the Grant Allocations ESFA and meet all the following criteria: • Can demonstrate they have an established place-based approach York and North that supports York and North Yorkshire's strategic priorities Yorkshire based • Deliver significant volumes of activity within York and North providers • Have a head office in York or North Yorkshire Method 2 In the first year of implementation the Combined Authority will continue to allocate Grant to providers who are based outside of the York and North Grant Allocations Yorkshire region who hold an existing Grant Agreement with ESFA and meet the following criteria: Providers based • Can demonstrate they have an established place-based approach outside of that supports York and North Yorkshire's strategic priorities York and North • Deliver significant volumes of activity within York and North Yorkshire Yorkshire And either: • Are part of a group who have a member that has a fixed delivery site within York and North Yorkshire • Have a fixed delivery site that shares a border with York and North • Have a fixed delivery site that belongs to a Combined Authority that shares a border with the York and North Yorkshire Combined Authority Grant providers who hold an existing Grant Agreement with ESFA but are not based in York or North Yorkshire, and do not satisfy the above listed criteria, will not receive continued Grant funding for their provision to York and North Yorkshire residents.
 An exception will be made for Specialist Designated Institutions who hold an existing Grant Agreement with ESFA and deliver significant volumes of activity within York and North Yorkshire, whereby the Combined Authority will continue to allocate Grant Method 3 The remaining Adult Skills Fund will be allocated via competitive tendering processes.
-Contract for Services There will be a round of procurement that will take place throughout Autumn, which will target the priorities identified in this Strategic Skills Plan.
-There will be a Test & Learn Pot which will be reserved for the commissioning of specific initiatives.
+Contract for There will be a round of procurement that will take place throughout Services Autumn, which will target the priorities identified in this Strategic Skills There will be a Test & Learn Pot which will be reserved for the commissioning of specific initiatives.